R-Mchi/TurtleBot3-Traffic-Light/README.md

 ## Setting Up
 1. first, keep in mind that TurtleBot3 must be fully installed.
 You can follow the steps from this link
 >https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/.
-If at the time of launching the turtlebot autorace error then you can use the node that I have created, []()
+If at the time of launching the turtlebot autorace error then you can use the node that I have created, [usb_camera_publish.launch](https://github.com/R-Mchi/TurtleBot3-Traffic-Light/blob/main/usb_camera_publish.launch) dan [turtlebot3_with_camera.launch](https://github.com/R-Mchi/TurtleBot3-Traffic-Light/blob/main/turtlebot3_with_camera.launch) put both launch files in
+>cd catkin_ws/src
 2. After that, make sure you have Python installed on your laptop/computer.
 Python is used as a programming language to control robots, you can see the full code here
 >[Obstacle and Traffic](https://github.com/R-Mchi/TurtleBot3-Traffic-Light/edit/main/obstacle_and_traffic.py)
 ## Methodology